ni/niflexlogger-automation-python/README.rst

 Automated Tests
 =====
+The Python API package contains a number of automated tests which should be used to validate API changes before submitting a pull request.
+If a pull request contains new API functionality, new automated tests that exercise the new functionality should be included with the pull request.

 To run the automated tests for the Python API, you must first configure FlexLogger to load the test plugins that the test projects use.
 To do this, copy ``tests/assets/pythonTests.config`` to ``%public%\Documents\National Instruments\FlexLogger\Plugins\IOPlugins``, and in that file replace ``<path to git repo>`` with the path to the cloned repo.

 After this is done, you can run the tests with `tox <https://pypi.org/project/tox/>`_.